ibm-cloud-docs/framework-financial-services/vpc/learn/vpc-architecture-w-powervs.md

 * Power workloads can be deployed on {{site.data.keyword.powerSys_notm}} instances, cloud native workloads can be deployed in VPC, and {{site.data.keyword.tg_short}} can be used to define and control communication between resources on the IBM Cloud network.
 Separates enterprise traffic and IBM Cloud internal traffic via different {{site.data.keyword.tg_short}}.
 * Power workloads can be deployed on {{site.data.keyword.powerSys_notm}} instances in different regions.
 Global {{site.data.keyword.tg_short}} can be used in this case.
 * [{{site.data.keyword.hscrypto}}](/docs/power-iaas?topic=power-iaas-integrate-hpcs) or {{site.data.keyword.keymanagementserviceshort}} can be integrated with {{site.data.keyword.powerSys_notm}}.
-* FS validated services are used. {{site.data.keyword.compliance_short}} provides security and compliance support.
+* IBM Cloud for Financial Services Validated services are used. {{site.data.keyword.compliance_short}} provides security and compliance support.

 ## Design concepts